-Vet playwright Adam Rapp stays too close to his theater sensibilities in debut feature, exploring what happens when a sullen Gotham actor returns home to visit her washed-up novelist father.
-Some fine work from Zooey Deschanel and a becalmed Will Ferrell.
+Vet playwright Adam Rapp stays too close to his theater sensibilities in debut feature, “Winter Passing,” exploring what happens when a sullen Gotham actor returns home to visit her washed-up novelist father.
+Family drama appears content to present the situation without going for anything remotely close to the emotional jugular.
+Result is unsatisfying and even dreary, despite some fine work from Zooey Deschanel and a becalmed Will Ferrell.
 Late October self-distrib opening will be suitably modest.

 A member of a serious theater company in downtown New York, Reese Holden (Deschanel) seems exhausted, despite her youth, by the struggling actor life.
 Generally unsociable and sour, she has a fairly ridiculous-seeming b.f., who looks like a Kurt Cobain-wannabe (Dallas Roberts) and is unable to share her obviously tortured feelings with warm, supportive company member Deirdre (Deirdre O’Connell, transcendent as always).
 She takes pal Rob (Robert Beitzel) to bed, but it’s soulless.

 Stirring up this sorry condition is book editor Lori (Amy Madigan), who would dearly love to publish the love letters shared between Reese’s late novelist mother and her living novelist dad Don (Ed Harris).
 With a cash advance, Reese ventures to her dad’s Michigan home, where “Winter Passing” begins in earnest.